eduncan911/mspec/README.md

 }
 ```

-### Go Test It
+## Go Test It

-You run the tests using Go's built-in testing framework.
+Now you can run the tests using Go's built-in testing framework.

-`MSpec` is configured by default to output all stories to the console for easy visibility.

 `$ go test`

-Outputs:
+This outputs:

 ```
+$ go test
 Feature: Washing Dogs

   Given a dog that has been painted red